 Please note that in certain circumstances, we may not, or may not be able to, remove or change certain information, even in the event an account is closed.
 For example, we may retain and continue to display any information you provided in connection with a question, answer, endorsement or client review.
 In addition, lawyers cannot "unclaim" profiles, and cannot remove their Profiles, ratings, endorsements or reviews by closing their accounts.

 Younsel endeavors to secure your Personal Information from unauthorized access, use or disclosure by putting into place reasonable physical, electronic and managerial procedures to safeguard the information we collect.
-For example, when we collect credit card information, we use a secure server with Secure Socket Layer (SSL) encryption software and store such credit card information using encryption methods designed to prevent unauthorized access.
-Additionally, your account information is accessible online only through the use of a password.
+For example, if or when we collect credit card information, we use a secure server with Secure Socket Layer (SSL) encryption software and store such credit card information using encryption methods designed to prevent unauthorized access.
+Additionally, your account information is accessible online through the use of standard security procedures such as the use a password.

 No security measures are perfect or impenetrable.
 To protect the confidentiality of your Personal Information, you must keep your password confidential and not disclose it to any other person.
 You are responsible for all use of the Services by any person using your password.
 Please advise us immediately by emailing us if you believe your password has been misused.
 You should also note that email is not secure, and you should not send any confidential or sensitive information to us via an unsecured email.